Close

 Steve Palmer

-Steve Palmer is co-CEO of Remsoft Inc. Steve's primary focus is on corporate strategy, finance and on expanding the company's growth in the areas of Business Intelligence and Predictive Analytics.
-Prior to joining Remsoft, Steve had an impressive career in the technology sector in New Brunswick.
-Most notable was his position as Chief Operating Officer for Whitehill Technologies where he played a key role in growing the company to the fifth-largest private software company in Canada.
+Steve Palmer's primary focus is on corporate strategy, finance and on expanding the company's growth in the areas of Business Intelligence and Predictive Analytics.
+Steve has an impressive career in the technology sector, most notable is his position as Chief Operating Officer for Whitehill Technologies.
 Steve holds a Bachelor of Science degree in Biology and an MBA from Dalhousie University.
 He also holds the FCMA designation.
-Giving back to his community is a priority for Steve.
 He commits time and energy to mentoring others in the tech sector and spearheads the Rising Stars Program of the New Brunswick Knowledge Industry.
-Steve is also chair of the Greater Moncton Knowledge Industry Network and is a member of the Moncton Technology Planning Group.
-He can be reached at [email protected]

 MOST POPULAR ARTICLES